hgissbkh/BERT-as-a-Judge-2/README.md

 ### Step 2: Use the task from CLI

-Task functions are auto-discovered from `bert_judge.tasks`, so no registry file needs manual updates.
+Task functions are auto-discovered from the [`tasks`](src/bert_judge/tasks/) module, so no registry file needs manual updates.
 Once your function exists, call it by its function name:

 **Example:**